40 Years of Philanthropy, Food and Fun

 The sixth annual Cooks + Corks event will take place on November 2 at the Four Seasons Resort Scottsdale at Troon North.
 Some of Arizona’s finest chefs will create sophisticated bites paired with fine wines enhanced by live music and stunning desert views.
 Participating restaurants include T. Cook’s at the Royal Palms, Deseo at the Westin Kierland, Jewel’s Bakery and Café, LONS’s at the Hermosa Inn, Fat Ox, the Arizona Biltmore, Dahl Restaurant Group, and Proof and Talavera at the Four Seasons Resort Scottsdale at Troon North.
 Beverages will be provided by Cellar 433, Moet & Chandon, Tobin James Cellars, Terradora di Paolo and Press Coffee Roasters.
 VIP admission includes a champagne welcome, gift bags, an exclusive lounge area, and early access to food and wine tastings.

 Now in its second year, the Brunch Club event will take place at Mountain Shadows on December 1.
 The event will feature brunch bites from Valley chefs paired with cocktails, champagne and beer in a fun setting with a lively DJ and breathtaking mountain views.
 Last year’s menu included green chili pork chilaquiles, banana ricotta pancakes and brioche French toast.
-More information on participating restaurants and tickets for this year’s event will be available at thebrunchclubaz.com.
+More information on participating restaurants and tickets for this year’s event will be available at thebrunchclubaz.org.

 The Scottsdale League for the Arts hosts happy hour fundraisers on the third Thursday of each month at restaurants around the Valley where supporters can gather to enjoy food and drink specials.
 Attendees also have the opportunity to win raffle prizes.